-It’s an exceptional telescope for general purpose, and does not come with a hefty price tag when you consider all of its features and benefits.
+It’s an exceptional telescope for general-purpose use and does not come with a hefty price tag when you consider all of its features and benefits.

 For those new to astronomy, then this telescope will be a dream come true.
-It’s got all of the features such as GoTo technology, and incredible optics due to its 8” aperture, along with the SkyAlign function that makes stargazing and finding celestial objects all too easy.
+It’s got all of the features, such as GoTo technology and incredible optics due to its 8-inch aperture, along with the SkyAlign function that makes stargazing and finding celestial objects all too easy.

-In addition, it’s simple to set up, easy to use and we found its compact enough to take anywhere with you to start gazing into the night sky wherever you are.
+In addition, it’s simple to set up and easy to use, and we found it is compact enough to take anywhere with you to start gazing into the night sky wherever you are.
 In this sense, you cannot go far wrong with the Celestron NexStar 8SE.

 For instance, it can experience some wobble at higher magnification, as the mount is not the greatest.
-If you encounter this we recommend picking up a sturdier mount to better suppor the weight.
+If you encounter this, we recommend picking up a sturdier mount to better support the weight.
 Additionally, it can produce some good images, but it is not specifically designed for astrophotography, so some may struggle with this.

 That being said, if you just want to use it to see some accurate, stunning images clearly of the night sky, then you will love the Celestron NexStar 8SE.